SpaceWorksCo/config-generator/README.md

-# Hush config-generator
+# Spacecoin Config Generator

-An easy to use Hush config generator
+An easy to generate a SPACE.conf file.

-Usable with our v3 mainnet!